Phringe315/From-Within-Devlog/Devlogs/devlog-002.md

 ---

-## Section 2 — When “Almost Correct” Is Worse Than Wrong
+## When “Almost Correct” Is Worse Than Wrong

 What made this difficult wasn’t that anything was clearly broken.